-- Situations where a bargaining unit position is upgraded or reclassified to a position outside the bargaining unit; and - b.
+- a.
+Situations where a bargaining unit position is upgraded or reclassified to a position outside the bargaining unit; and - b.
 Situations where a bargaining unit position is eliminated or significantly altered (through reorganization or for any other reason) and replaced by a newly created or existing position outside the bargaining unit. - c.
-Any newly-created officer position below grade 13. - (2) The Committee shall discuss the positions identified above to determine whether the position is appropriately excluded or included in the bargaining unit. - a.
-The University agrees to cooperate fully with the Union in providing relevant information in order to meaningfully review the positions.
-Such information will be provided in a timely fashion. - b.
-Disputes which cannot be resolved by the joint labor/management committee shall be arbitrated by the Facilitator.
-Like cases and/or cases from the same department, school or division may be consolidated by mutual agreement.
+Any newly-created officer position below grade 13.

+(2) The Committee shall discuss the positions identified above to determine whether the position is appropriately excluded or included in the bargaining unit.